dinosoeren/walls.dev/content/blog/the-1-stash-question/index-md.md

 If you're in the gaming industry and believe in the power of truly developer-first solutions, we'd be incredibly grateful for your vote.
 It takes just a moment and means the world to us!
 Let's help Stash bring this home. 🙏

-Cast your vote here: https://www.pocketgamer.biz/mga2025/vote/best-payment-service-provider/
+Cast your vote here **before July 31** (2 weeks remaining!): https://www.pocketgamer.biz/mga2025/vote/best-payment-service-provider/

 And between us, it would mean a lot if you could let me know in the comments or in a DM that you voted!
 What do you think makes a payment provider truly 'best-in-class' for the gaming world?
 Is it a stylish 'stache, or something else?
 Let's chat!
 {{< /details >}}